monotone-studio/monotone/ARCHITECTURE.md

 The event `id` and the optional `key` represent a serial (or time) compound primary key.
 Events are designed to store any kind of unstructured data.

-It is correct to say that monotone is an embeddable cloud-native serial (time-based) key-value storage for events that support automatic range partitioning and advanced data management.
+It is correct to say that monotone is an embeddable cloud-native serial (or time-based) key-value storage for events that support automatic range partitioning and advanced data management.

 #### Partitioning